rhalbersma/bit_set/README.md

 | `auto b = a << n;`                | `set<int> tmp, b;` <br> `transform(begin(a), end(a), inserter(tmp, end(tmp)), [=](int x){ return x + n; });` <br> `copy_if(begin(tmp), end(tmp), inserter(b, end(b)), [](int x){ return x < N; });` |
 | `auto b = a >> n;`                | `set<int> tmp, b;` <br> `transform(begin(a), end(a), inserter(tmp, end(tmp)), [=](int x){ return x - n; });` <br> `copy_if(begin(tmp), end(tmp), inserter(b, end(b)), [](int x){ return 0 <= x; });` |

 The difference with iterator-based algorithms on general sorted ranges is that the bitwise operators from `int_set` provide **composable** and **data-parallel** versions of these algorithms.
-For the upcoming [Range TS](http://en.cppreference.com/w/cpp/experimental/ranges), these algorithms can also be formulated in a composable way, but without the data-parallellism that `int_set` provides.
+For the upcoming [Ranges TS](http://en.cppreference.com/w/cpp/experimental/ranges), these algorithms can also be formulated in a composable way, but without the data-parallellism that `int_set` provides.

 Frequently Asked Questions
 ==========================